Applications for the 2020 entering class will be accepted through December 1, 2019.

 - If submitting MCAT results, a copy of your official test scores must be submitted via email to email@example.com.

-Dates Admission process Now Application period opens December 1, 2017, 11:59 p.m.
-PST Applications must be submitted with all supporting materials December 15, 2017 Invitation letters sent to candidates selected for an interview January 2018 Candidates visit St. Jude campus for interviews and tours February 2018 Issuance of decision letters begins April 15, 2018 Acceptance of admission offer due July 23, 2018 Orientation and first week of school
+Dates Admission process Summer Application period opens December 1, 11:59 p.m.
+PST Applications must be submitted with all supporting materials Second week of January Candidates visit St. Jude campus for interviews and tours February Issuance of decision letters begins April 15 Acceptance of admission offer due July 13, 2019 Orientation July 27, 2019 First day of class

 Candidates must meet the following minimum criteria for enrollment.